kitwon/vue-loading-skeleton/README.md

 ```

 ### ⚠️ Notice
-The skeleton component will check the `tag` and `text` in the first child node is it valid.
+The skeleton component will check the `tag` and `text` in the first child node.
 If you find the component work is not in expect, you should use `v-if` or `loading props`, and report the issues to me.

 ## 📔Usage